Computational-Mafia/vca/README.md

 # The Great Vote Count Analysis

-a library for data-driven research on how people play mafia at mafiascum.net
+a dataset and codebase for research exploring voting patterns by players at MafiaScum